OpenNebula/docs/source/deployment/opennebula_installation/frontend_installation.rst

         lrwxrwxrwx 1 root root    9 Aug 13 11:41 /usr/share/one/gems -> gems-dist
         drwxr-xr-x 9 root root 4096 Aug 13 11:41 /usr/share/one/gems-dist

-    If you want to use the system-wide Ruby gems instead of the packaged ones, remove the symlink ``/usr/share/one/gems/`` and install all required dependencies with ``install_gems`` script described below.
-Removed ``/usr/share/one/gems/`` symlink **won't be created again on next OpenNebula upgrade**.
-OpenNebula shipped Ruby gems can't be uninstalled, but their use can be disabled by removing the ``/usr/share/one/gems/`` symlink.
+    If you want to use the system-wide Ruby gems instead of the packaged ones, remove the symlink ``/usr/share/one/gems/`` and install all required dependencies with the ``install_gems`` script described below.
+The removed ``/usr/share/one/gems/`` symlink **won't be created again on the next OpenNebula upgrade**.
+OpenNebula-shipped Ruby gems can't be uninstalled, but their use can be disabled by removing the ``/usr/share/one/gems/`` symlink.

-    If additional Ruby gems are needed by a custom drivers or hooks, they must be installed into the introduced dedicated directory.
+    If additional Ruby gems are needed by custom drivers or hooks, they must be installed into the introduced dedicated directory.
 For example, set gem name in ``$GEM_NAME`` and run under privileged user root:

     .. prompt:: bash # auto